foo123/codemirror-grammar/README.md

 to generate syntax-highlight parsers (codemirror modes) from a grammar specification in JSON format.

-__Support for markup-like grammars is added__  ( see for example [/test/grammar-xml.html](/test/grammar-xml.html) )
+__This is work in progress__

+###Todo

-Code Indentation is Codemirror default, looking for ways to add more elaborate indentation rules to the grammar specification.
+Code Indentation is Codemirror default, looking for ways to add more elaborate indentation rules to the grammar specification. (maybe add "actions" to the grammar syntax part ?? )

-Also looking for ways to add context-specific parsing information to the grammar specification.
+<del>Also looking for ways to add context-specific parsing information to the grammar specification.</del>

+__Support for syntax rules in grammars is added__  ( see for example [/test/grammar-xml.html](/test/grammar-xml.html) )

+__UPDATE:__  Added context-specific grammar syntax information (groups and n-grams), ( see for example [/test/grammar-xml.html](/test/grammar-xml.html) )

+This allows syntax-highlight in a more context-specific manner.

+Made various optimizations in regex token matchers for speeding up the parser.

+###Features

+* A grammar can extend another grammar (so arbitrary variations and dialects can be parsed more easily)
+* Grammar includes: Style Model, Lex Model and Syntax Model (optional), plus a couple of settings (see examples)
+* Generated syntax-highlight parsers are optimized for speed
+* Can generate a syntax-highlight parser from a grammar interactively and on-the-fly ( see example, http://foo123.github.io/examples/codemirror-grammar )

 ###Live Examples